PavanRangani/docs/docs/prd/legal-entities/associated-entities.md

 ## UI Rules
 - When any of the column has long values, shows it in next line.
 Never shows ellipses.
 - `Purpose` column in Trust and Partnership are shown with maximum width of 1000px.
 Means for large screen, it never shown in more than 1000px.
-- Tooltip message: `Change is not allowed for Individuals associated with this Joint`
+- Tooltip message on hover of individual of the Joint: `Change is not allowed for Individuals associated with this Joint`
-- Message when family doesn't have any other entity available: `No Other Legal Entities Available in Family`
+- Tooltip message for current entities: `Change is not allowed for Current Entities`
 - Message when there isn't any associated entity available: `No Associated Entities Available`